 A subwoofer with ceiling speakers also empowers you to play your music at any volume without any fear.

-Unlike in standard speakers, this system has no problem keeping up with the intense beats.
+Unlike standard speakers, this system has no problem keeping up with the intense beats.
 As such, you can play distortion-free regardless of the volume whenever you want.

 3. Helping You to Discover Better Sounds